mnebuerquo/profile/README.md

 ### Open Source
 I recently decided to start open-sourcing some of the smaller projects I've been working on, so that maybe they can be useful to someone else.
-This is going slowly now, but I'm going to try to do at least one commit per day.
+This is going slowly for now, but my goal is to do at least one commit per day.

 [Sherman Adelson on Github](https://github.com/mnebuerquo?tab=repositories "My Github Repositories")